bbbbbr/gbdk-gb-4-player/README.md

 - __All__ input is routed through the 4-player adapter and __only__ used after being received from it.
 - The game state only ticks when 4-player packets are received (~about once per frame with the configured timing, so it adds 1 frame of input lag).

-As a result of this, for the most part, consoles do not broadcast events to each other aside from button inputs.
-Instead if a player dies on one console, it is essentially guaranteed (as long as there is no packet loss) that the player dies in the same exact manner/location/game timing on all the other consoles.
+As a result of this, consoles broadcast a keep-alive heart beat when not sending button events.
+Due to the parallel nature, if a player dies on one console then they also die in the exact same manner/location/game timing on all the other consoles.

 This approach will not be suitable for all games- however the example hardware interface code is agnostic to how games are implemented.

+# System Requirements
+- Hardware: In order to play this game on hardware you need at least one Game Boy (preferably more!) and a Nintendo DMG-07 Four Player Adapter.
+- Emulators TODO: Double Cherry?
+GBE+?

+# Gameplay
+Objective: Be the last snake alive!

+Eating hearts grows your snake and deposits skulls.
+When a snake crashes into skulls or another snake then that snake/player dies and their snake is turned into skull bones.
+The game ends when only a single player is left alive, that player wins.

+When only one player is connected to the DMG-07 then the objective is just to make as long a snake as possible.

+# Controls
+- Move Snake: D-PAD
+- Pause: START
+- Start Game: START (on any connected console)

 # Issues with powered-off GBAs